-And when they do respond, take their words to heart.
-This person is being vulnerable with you, so don’t bring them down.
+Actively listen to the person you are having a conversation with—don’t just wait until it’s your turn to talk.
 After all, if you don’t listen to them, why should they listen to you?
-Even if you don’t reach an agreement, the point is that you talked about it and heard what they had to say.
+Even if you don’t reach an agreement, the point is that you talked about it and heard what each other had to say.

-Humans aren’t numbers and facts don’t change lives.
-But when we marry those facts with compelling stories, we are far more persuasive.
-Aim to connect the person’s life to the effects of climate change.
+Human aren’t numbers and facts don’t sway hearts.
+But when we marry facts with compelling stories, we can move mountains.
+Aim to connect the person’s every day life to the effects of climate change.
 Bringing the issue home will leave a lasting impression.

 For example, many people don’t connect to the broad issue of climate change itself, but many do connect to health issues.
-How will Business As Usual affect the health of their families, their communities, their livelihoods?
-Not everyone cares for renewable technology, but most everyone cares for clean air and clean water.
+How will business as usual affect the health of their families, their communities, their livelihoods?

-However, conversation is accessible to nearly everyone.
-And while a conversation with a climate skeptic may not change their mind, it can plant a seed that may be sowed by others.
-The goal is not to win, but to establish connection — that is success.
+Conversation is action.
+It is also the first step to recruiting others to the climate movement.
+While it may not change a skeptic’s mind, it can plant a seed to be sown by others.
+The goal is not to win, but to establish a connection—that is success.

-Conversation IS action.
-We won’t get policy changes if we’re not talking about it — climate action must be something the people actively demand.
-And the open, honest dialogue of millions of voices is how we can get there.
+We won’t see serious climate action unless we’re actively talking about it.
+The open, honest dialogue of millions of voices is how we get there.